federicomariamassari/udacity-rsend/projects/p4/p4-map-my-world.md

 ## Overview

-This project is an implementation of Simultaneous Localization And Mapping (SLAM) in ROS via RTAB-Map.
+This project is an implementation of Simultaneous Localization And Mapping (SLAM) in ROS with RTAB-Map.

-In __mapping__,

-__Mapping__ is the process of generating a 2D occupancy grid and a 3D point-cloud map on the fly: the robot moves across the room using visual sensors to collect data from which features are extracted and added to the robot's bag-of-words.
-Portions of the environment are progressively added to the robot's bag-of-words, and contribute to map generation.
-LiDAR for 2D occupancy, and 3D for depth images.
-Loop closure is used to determine if a location has been seen before.
-If an area already exists in the robot's memory (based on number of features extracted), then the robot has seen it already and images are merged to create a single, more refined view of that place.
+__Mapping__ is the process of sketching an environment on the fly.
+The robot moves across the room and, via its sensors, collects data to incrementally build maps: LiDAR scans to generate a 2D occupancy grid, depth images to create a 3D point-cloud map.
+A loop closure mechanism is used to determine whether a location has been seen before.
+If an area already exists in the robot's database, based on the number of features extracted from a particular frame, then it is a known location and like images are merged to create a single, more refined view of that place.
+Soon, the maps becomes robust and reliable.
+Feature extraction is performed via the Speeded-Up Robust Feature (SURF) algorithm.

-Loop closure used to determine if location has been seen before.
-As robot travels to new areas in its environment, the map is expanded.
-SURF (Speeded-Up Robust Features) is used to extract visual features from a map.
-If enough features in an image have been detected before, then the loop is closed.

-__Mapping__ is the process of generating a 2D occupancy grid and 3D point-cloud map on the fly: the robot moves across the room collecting data from visual sensors, and from these data features are extracted and added to the robot's bag-of-words.

-The robot moves across the room collecting data from visual sensors which are added to its bag-of-words.
-Loop closure is used to determine whether a location has been seen before.

-Localization is about understanding if a location has been seen before.
-To perform __Localization__, as per Project 3, requires a pre-existing map.
-The robot navigates the environment until it visually recognizes a landmark location existing in the database (one global loop closure), at which point the complete map is displayed.
+__Pure Localization__ is the process of understanding if an area is already explored.
+To perform pure localiziation, as per [Project 3](../../p3/p3-where-am-i.md), a pre-existing map is required: the map is generally loaded at the start, but its orientation is wrong until the robot recognizes (i.e., a global loop closure) a landmark location present in its database, at which point the map correctly aligns with the environment.

-First, need to teleport robot in an unknown location, then movement until the map is recognized.
+SLAM is very computationally-intensive.

 __Figure 1: The Redesigned World__
 ![](./img/img2.png)

 ## Project Structure

-The directory structure tree for this project is outlined in Figure 2.
-Worth of mention are launch files `mapping.launch` and `localization.launch` performing, respectively, SLAM and pure localization, and `rtabmap.db`, the generated map database of the environment (here, compressed and split into smaller archives).
+The directory structure tree for this project appears in Figure 2.
+Worth of mention are the two launch files `mapping.launch` and `localization.launch` performing, respectively, SLAM and pure localization, and `rtabmap.db`, the generated map database of the environment (here, compressed and split into smaller archives).

 __Figure 2: Directory Structure Tree__